A young Black man sitting on the ground in the park and staring into the camera.

 Supporting someone with bulimia

-Here are some tips for how to support someone with bulimia:
+Here are some ways to support someone with bulimia:

 • Avoid triggering conversations